Eddlee97/Kaggle-Google-Apps-Store-Analysis-Visualization/README.md

 - Class: CIS 9650 Programming for Analytics (Python)

 ## Project Overview:
-The goal of this project is to perform statistical analysis and create data visualization on Google Apps Store, then store them into a database.
+The goal of this project is to perform statistical analysis and create data visualization on Google Apps Store, then store them into a database system.

 ***Data Source:*** <br>
 https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps